barimehdi77/42-cub3d/README.md

   1. [x] The walls are draw
   2. [x] Your Player can Move forward and backward and Rotate to right and left Now.
   3. [x] Minimap.
-  4. [x] Textuer, but just one image for all the walls.
+  4. [x] Textuer, every side of the wall have it's texture.
   5. [x] Draw the sky and the floor color.
+  6. [x] Add texture for The N,E,W, and S of the wall.
+  7. [x] the Game now can read the Map from a .cub file look at ``./maps`` folder.
+  8. [x] Player can move to left and right.
+  9. [x] fix some bugs in the map reading.
   - Working on:
-  1. [ ] Add Texture.
-  2. [ ] Edit The Files.
+  1. [ ] Edit The Files.
-  3. [ ] Edit The Map Like in PDF.
-  4. [ ] The texture for the sky and the floor.
+  2. [ ] The texture for the sky and the floor.
-  5. [ ] the player can move to right and the left.
+  3. [ ] add save to the game (be able to load the game from last position)

 # cub3d Alpha version 3: (what's new)
 - minimap: